 The History of St. Benedict Catholic Church

-1987: The parish was established by the Archdiocese of Atlanta in June 1987 under the leadership of its founding pastor, Reverend Joseph L. Peacock.
+1987: Saint Benedict parish was established by the Archdiocese of Atlanta in June 1987 under the leadership of its founding pastor, Father Joseph L. Peacock.
 The Archdiocese purchased 13.5 acres of hilltop property on Parsons Road in North Fulton County, and thereafter sent Father Peacock to establish a parish community from the burgeoning neighborhoods in the area.
 A group of 10 founding families began Sunday Mass at Epiphany Byzantine Catholic Church in Roswell.
 It was not long before a school of religious education was established and began to meet at Northminster Presbyterian Church, Roswell.
 Expansive growth soon occasioned the need for a Saturday Vigil Mass which began to be held at Pleasant Hill Presbyterian Church, Duluth.
 The parish was never static and continued to experience exponential growth.

-1990: The first building of the parish facilities, located at the Parsons Road site, now the Parish Life Center and Administrative Wing, was dedicated to the Glory of God by the Most Reverend James P. Lyke, OFM, PhD., the fourth Archbishop of Atlanta on August 14, 1990.
+1990: The first building of the parish facilities, located at the Parsons Road site, now the Parish Life Center (PLC) and Administrative Wing, was dedicated to the Glory of God by the Most Reverend James P. Lyke, OFM, PhD., the fourth Archbishop of Atlanta on August 14, 1990.
 The spacious new building offered a seating capacity for more than 500 individuals, parish offices, a nursery, a 2,000 square foot gathering space and ten classrooms for the School of Religion.

 1994-1995: Father Terry Young became a Monsignor in December of 1994.
 Father Stewart Wilbur was assigned to the parish in order to open a mission in northwest Gwinnett County.
 This was meant to serve the growing needs of this area, and provide a more convenient alternative to an already over crowded St. Benedict.
 At Monsignor Young’s request it was named in honor of Saint Monica.
 In March 1995, the parish began an extensive capital funds campaign to finance construction of a permanent church that would seat at least 1,200 people.
 This was followed by the acquisition of 6.9 acres to the north of the church property later that year.
 Almost immediately part of this land was used to construct 150 more parking spaces.
 A house on the land was renovated for more office space and the Adult Formation Program.
 The financial drive for the new church began in 1995 and construction began in 1996.

 1996-1997: In 1996 adjoining land was purchased in order to provide a buffer to meet changed county requirements.
 A house on this land was renovated into a rectory.
-In June of 1996, Reverend Daniel J. Fleming was assigned to the parish as a parochial vicar, Father Wilbur was transferred, and Father Goolsby moved over to the Mission.
+In June of 1996, Father Daniel J. Fleming was assigned to the parish as a parochial vicar, Father Wilbur was transferred, and Father Goolsby moved over to the Mission.
 Under the leadership of Monsignor Young, St. Benedict grew to 3,700 families by the fall of 1997.
-The School of Religion included more than 2,000 children in pre-school through senior high school.
+The School of Religion included more than 2,000 children in preschool through senior high school.
 The new church was completed as well as space in the undercroft for twelve new classrooms.

-2010: Very soon after the above project, Fr.
-Paul Flood and parishioners embarked upon the fourth building of the parish facilities during a severe economic downturn.
-Putting their trust in the Lord Jesus, the people of St. Benedict jumped up to the plate and demonstrated their faith once more.
+2010: Very soon after the above project, Father Paul Flood and parishioners embarked upon the fourth building of the parish facilities during a severe economic downturn.
+Putting their trust in the Lord Jesus, the people of St. Benedict stepped up to the plate and demonstrated their faith once more.
 The best part of three acres was discovered behind the ‘Blue’ House.
 There was a real need to have an outdoor area where parishioners, youth and preschoolers could gather for picnics and other events.
 The site was explored and developed to become what is now known as “Taylor Lodge” in honor of Jimmy and Alice Taylor… long time parishioners of St. Benedict.